mapper1024/mapper1024/doc/Development-Journal.md

 Over the next development period---Winter break---I intend to bring the new renderer up to feature parity with the old renderer, and release a new version for testers to evaluate.

+# Through 2023-01-12
+I implemented the new renderer.
+I used public domain graphics from Openclipart for explicit objects, temporarily.

 # References
 * Neupane, S. (2017). *Storing and Rendering Geospatial Data in Mobile Applications*. https://scholarworks.uno.edu/honors_theses/90
 * Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
 Morgan Kaufmann.